-A friend said this to me over ten years ago, as I was settling into my just-leased apartment in Italy.
-No longer a carefree graduate student here for the short-term, but a resident, a bona fide ex-pat (oh how this tiresome word thrilled me back then with its ring of sophistication), I was about to enter a period rife with challenges, sacrifices, and vying cultural allegiances.
+A friend said this to me many years ago, as I was settling into my just-leased apartment in Italy.
+No longer a carefree graduate student here for the short-term, but a bona fide long-term resident, I was about to enter a period rife with challenges, sacrifices, and vying cultural allegiances.
 Yes, I was living in the bel paese, in an extraordinary, little-known corner of Tuscany, an hour from Florence no less.
-But oceans now divided me from the people to whom I’d been closest.
-I was in love with a wonderful man I would build a future with.
-Yet the friends and family whose company and proximity I’d always taken for granted, those relationships would take a hit, naturally, as they accommodated the distance now between us.
+But oceans now divided me from the friends and family whose company and proximity I had previously taken for granted.
 In my native land, I’d been an educated, employable young woman on the threshold of a bright, opportunity-laden future.
 Moving to Italy, I downgraded to a penniless illegal immigrant whose education and training had almost no direct applicability.
-The gratifying career in the field of my choice, I’d have to abandon.
-I’d need to start everything over, from bank accounts and bedroom furniture to re-establishing a social life, finding work, casting off my clandestina status.
+Hopes of a gratifying career in the field of my choice would soon be abandoned.
+I’d need to start everything over, from bank accounts and bedroom furniture to re-establishing a social life, finding work, and casting off my clandestina status.
 For many of those early years it seemed every minor success I achieved in my adoptive country necessitated a number of setbacks.
 This tough, perplexing, sometimes sorrowful time was not without its joys, however.
 On the contrary.
-It was also thrilling, full of first-time experiences with food, art, travel, new friends, and a new lifestyle I would soon come to cherish.
+It was also thrilling, full of first-time experiences with food, art, travel, new friends, and a lifestyle I would soon come to cherish.
 Although it would take several mellowing seasons for me to appreciate my friend’s prophetic remark, I now know no word more aptly sums up my initiation into Italian life than bittersweet.

 It still applies today.
 The challenges of foreignness do not go away, though they do lessen.
 As I’ve adapted to my new home, what was once an acute pain has dulled to a tolerable, albeit constant, ache.
 Almost daily are the longings for what I cannot have (physical closeness to family; ready-made buttermilk; reliable high-speed internet); and just as frequent are discoveries of new things to dislike, given Italy’s apparently infinite supply of folly.
-While to some extent a sense of being locked in an eternal arm-wrestling match with Italy will forever characterize our relationship, a few years ago, I yielded.
-I’d hit a wall: shall I keep thrashing about, wasting energy in a fight I cannot win?
-Or cease, gracefully surrender?
-Although it feels like defeat initially, accepting that the enigmas permeating this society will never be unraveled, not by me, is really a liberation.
-I have learned to live with ambiguity, to see how imagined a notion is exactness, and to let go of the illusion that clear-cut, universally-right ways of doing things exist in the world.
+While to some extent a sense of being locked in an eternal arm-wrestling match with Italy will forever characterize our relationship, a few years ago I yielded.
+I’d hit a wall, and asked myself: Shall I keep thrashing about, wasting energy in a fight I cannot win?
+What if I were to cease, to simply surrender with as much grace as I could muster and learn to accept Italy on its own terms?
+Although it feels like defeat initially, acknowledging that the enigmas permeating this society will never be unraveled (at least not by me) was decidedly liberating.
+I have learned to live with ambiguity and to let go of the illusion that clear-cut, universally-right ways of doing things exist in the world.
 This process, fundamental to adapting to a foreign culture, has also influenced the kind of cook and food enthusiast I have become.

 1. both bitter and sweet to the taste; sweet with a bitter aftertaste